armandofox/audience1st/_posts/2020-02-18-reserved-seating.md

 You may edit or delete an existing seating zone, but you cannot change the short name of a seating zone or delete it altogether if that short name is used in any existing seat maps.
 Typically you would only edit or delete a seating zone if you made a mistake when initially creating it.

-## Create a seat map using a spreadsheet
+## Create a seat map from scratch using a spreadsheet

 Use your favorite spreadsheet application, such as Google Sheets or Microsoft Excel, to create a seat map from scratch.
 The format is simple:

 * Each spreadsheet row is a row of seats.
 It's conventional, although not required, to orient the seat map so the stage is at the top.
 * Each cell provides the seating zone, seat label, and optional accessibility flag for one seat.
-The cell "reg:A22", for example, indicates a seat  labelled "A22" and belonging to the seating zone whose short name is "reg".
-The cell "prem:B101+", meanwhile, indicates that seat B101 is in the seating zone whose short name is "prem" and the seat is accessible (indicated by the plus sign).
+The cell value "reg:A22", for example, indicates a seat  labelled "A22" and belonging to the seating zone whose short name is "reg".
+The cell value "prem:B101+", meanwhile, indicates that seat B101 is in the seating zone whose short name is "prem" and the seat is accessible (indicated by the plus sign).
 Patrons will see the seat labels when they make reservations.
 Seat labels can contain uppercase letters and numbers.
 (Lowercase letters in the spreadsheet cells will simply be converted to uppercase.)
 Accessible seats will be visually distinguished on the seat map, and the patron will see a reminder that they are booking an accessible seat.
-* Leave cells blank to indicate no seat in that cell.
-This allows representing irregular seat layouts where the seats don't necessarily create a perfect rectangular grid.
+* Leave cells blank to indicate no seat in that location.
+This allows representing aisles and irregular seat layouts where the seats don't necessarily create a perfect rectangular grid.

 For some example seat maps, see [this public Google folder](https://drive.google.com/drive/u/0/folders/1apFWPFlGIXhNV8XHHGUQiJjOybyOqa0q).